"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 Prism turned to Cream.
 "Is that acceptable?"

 Cream's edges sharpened in reluctant thought.
-"Fine."
+"It's okay with me."

 "Then it's settled."

-The matter ended there.
-Prism had intended to remain uninvolved, but she understood that without guidance, the dispute would escalate endlessly.
+Prism had intended to remain uninvolved, but she understood that without guidance, their dispute would escalate endlessly.

 Gold's glow shifted as he peered ahead.
 "By the way, Boss Lady… is that who I think it is?"

-"Yes," Prism replied.
+"Yes."
+Prism replied.
 "That is the next candidate."

-The entity before them stood motionless, a three-dimensional form of deep crimson and smoldering orange.
+The Entity before them stood motionless, a three-dimensional form of deep crimson and smoldering orange.
 Her surfaces seemed to emit heat without flame, her silhouette sharp and precise.
 She radiated a presence that pressed faintly against the senses.

 "I thought so," Cream muttered.
 "She feels… different somehow.
 Like she's not even the same kind of being as the rest of us.
 Kind of like you, Boss."